Epirasque/moo2zodiac/README.txt

-Zodiac Version 1.0
+Zodiac Version 1.1

 What is it?
 A tool to manually 'draw' galaxies that can then be used in Master of Orion 2 games

 How to use it:
-1. Ensure your Master Of Orion 2 is using Version 1.50 (downloadable at https://moo2mod.com/)
+1. Ensure your Master Of Orion 2 is using Version 1.50 (patch can be found at https://moo2mod.com/)
 2. Copy this folder (zodiac) into the mod-folder of 150, e.g. C:\DOSBox-0.74\Orion2\150\mods\
-3. In the copied folder, run zodiac.exe
+3. In the copied folder, run zodiac.exe (or zodiac_core.py if you are using Python)
 4. Draw a galaxy
     - First, choose a galaxy size (if you change it later on it will delete everything you have drawn!)
     - Place star systems with a left click